Updated March 18, 2023

-- The Structure and Schema are also identified and adjustments are made to data which are unordered thus trying to bring about a commonality among the data that has been acquired.
+- The Structure and Schema are also identified, and adjustments are made to data that are unordered, thus trying to bring about a commonality among the data that has been acquired.

 - Having a place or set up for the data just before transformation and changes is an added advantage that makes the Staging process very important.

 - It makes data processing easier.

 Step #4: ETL